PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 07:01:05
+Last updated: 2024-04-07 07:01:41
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: That's where The Boys come in: Spank the bastards when they get out of line. - Billy Butcher